luno/moonbeam/docs/spec.md

 _balance_ ← _balance_ + _p_.Amount
 _paymentsHash_ ← SHA256(serialize(_p_), _paymentsHash_)

-Note that since the serialization of _p_ is not unique, the raw serialized data received from the sender should be used.
+Note that since the serialization of _p_ is not unique, the raw serialized data received from the sender should be used to compute the hash.

 Both the sender and receiver should store their entire history of payments in raw serialized form so that it’s possible to recompute the hash.
 This is useful if there is a dispute.
 The hashes can be compared to the null data output of the closure transaction to verify which list of payments is correct.